-8.01 Financial Year: the period of 12 months commencing on 1 April 2023.
+GLOSSARY OF TERMS 8.00 8.01 Financial Year: the period of 12 months commencing on 1 April 2023.
 Revenue: a term used to describe the day-to-day costs of running Council services and income deriving from those services.
 It also includes charges for the repayment of debt, including interest, and may include direct financing of capital expenditure.
 Capital expenditure: money spent by the organisation on acquiring or maintaining fixed assets, such as land, buildings, and equipment.
 Budget: a statement expressing the Council's policies and service levels in financial terms for a particular financial year.
 In its broadest sense it includes both the revenue budget and capital programme and any authorised amendments to them.
-Treasury Management: the Council has adopted the Chartered Institute of Public Finance Accountants (CIPFA) Treasury Management in the Public Services: Code of Practice.
-Treasury Management is conducted in accordance with the Council's Treasury Management Policy and Strategy Statement and Treasury Management Practices which are both reviewed annually.
+Treasury Management: the Council has adopted the Chartered Institute of Public Finance Accountants (CIPFA) Treasury Management in the Public accordance with the Council's Treasury Management Policy and Strategy Statement and Treasury Management Practices which are both reviewed annually.
 All borrowing and long-term financing is made in accordance with CIPFA's Prudential Code.